 |LAGRIMA LAG-650||View on Amazon||Brown wooden effect/ 88 GHS keys/ 128 polyphony/ 128 Tones/ 100 Rhythms/ 88 Demo songs/ Recording/ MIDI/ BLUETOOTH|

 |LAGRIMA LAG-060/070||View on Amazon||88 standard keys/ 128 polyphony/ 238 Tones/ 200 Rhythms/ 100 Demo songs/ Recording/ MIDI/ BLUETOOTH NOT INCLUDED|

 |LOWEST PRICED MODEL: LAGRIMA LAG-800/080/090||View on Amazon||88 Standard keys/ 64 polyphony/ 680 Tones/ 600 Rhythms/ 80 Demo songs/ Recording/ MIDI/ BLUETOOTH NOT INCLUDED.
 This lowest priced model is an excellent choice.
 It is featured in the "unboxing" video at the bottom of this post in white.
 It has all the features you'll need to learn piano.|

 Take a look at the features I listed for the models in the table above.
 You’ll see they all have a varying amount of tones/ rhythms and polyphony.
 If you want to learn more about polyphony on a digital piano, see our post here.

 FEATURES INCLUDED ON ALL MODELS

-- LCD display screen – easily see what feature you have selected
+- LCD display screen – easily see what feature you have selected on the LCD screen.

 - MIDI connectivity – connect your tablet/computer